 TimeSite Pro supports two important timesheet management workflows:

 Timesheets can be reviewed and approved typically by a manager or team supervisor, or by a payroll manager or accountant.
-This approval process is to ensure that the timesheet is an accurate accounting of the work performed by the employee during the week or payroll cycle.
+This approval is to ensure that the timesheet is an accurate accounting of the work performed by the employee during the week or payroll cycle.
 The approver is normally checking to see that all client-related work performed, leave taken and other staff activities such as training are recorded in the timesheet, that the duration specified is reasonable, and that employee time recording obligations are met.

 For companies that invoice based on timesheet records, it is particularly important that client-related work is accurately recorded with regard to both actual time taken to perform a task and the billable time to be used for invoicing.
 The approver may also be checking that comments are complete and sensible particularly if they form part of the supporting details that accompany the invoice.